Perfect Diet - Perfect Nutrition

 Calcium

 Osteoporosis is the reduction in the density of the mineral salts in the bone.
 The composite becomes more porous and has a lower compressive strength.
 Bones can become compressed or sustain a compression fracture.
 This is especially noticeable in the spinal column and results in a reduction in the total height of the individual.
 The deformity can also be seen in the appearance as poor posture.
-The result is degenerative disk disease or herniated disks.
+The result is degenerative disc disease or herniated discs.

-Herniated Disk.
+Herniated Disc.

 Osteoporosis.